10 Natural Sources of Magnesium

-Including magnesium in your diet is very important not only because it is essential for the bodily functions, but also because unlike other nutrients it cannot be produced in the body.
-Here are some easy-to-find foods that’ll keep you quenched with magnesium!
+Including this mineral in your diet is very important not only because it is essential for the bodily functions, but also because unlike other nutrients it cannot be produced in the body.
+Here are some easy-to-find foods that’ll keep you quenched with this mineral!

 - Nuts and Seeds

-Snacking on just half a cup of pumpkin seeds fulfills the daily requirement for magnesium.
+Snacking on just half a cup of pumpkin seeds fulfills the daily requirement for this mineral.
 Other nuts and seeds include sunflower seeds, almonds, cashews, peanuts, and pine nuts.

 113g (1/2 a cup) has 606mg of magnesium

-Apart from being a great source of omega-3 fats and vitamin D, fish such as salmon, tuna, and mackerel are rich in magnesium.
+Apart from being a great source of omega-3 fats and vitamin D, fish such as salmon, tuna, and mackerel are rich in this mineral.
 Be sure to have fish in your meal at least once a week.

 3 ounces (85g) have approximately 82mg of magnesium.

 Avocados are one of the most versatile fruits because they’re loaded with multivitamins.
-Add just one sliced and diced avocado to your salad and you’ll easily get 15% (58mg) of the recommended amount of magnesium.
+Add just one sliced and diced avocado to your salad and you’ll easily get 15% (58mg) of the recommended amount of this mineral.

-This portable breakfast is a quick and easy way to help yourself to some magnesium!
+This portable breakfast is a quick and easy way to help yourself to some of this mineral!
 Just pack one medium-sized banana in your bag to provide yourself with 32mg of magnesium.